sliwkr/notes/linux.md

-adduser tom --disabled-password  # passwordless user, able to login with ssh key getent group  # list groups created so far useradd -G sudo tom  # add user named tom and add tom to sudoers. exit 9 if the user exists gpasswd -a tom secret  # add tom to secret group; also usermod -a -G secret tom gpasswd -d tom secret  # remove tom from secret group newgrp secret  # log into a new group, removes the need to relogin after modifying groups
+adduser tom --disabled-password  # passwordless user, able to login with ssh key getent group  # list groups created so far useradd -G sudo tom  # add user named tom and add tom to sudoers. exit 9 if the user exists usermod -a -G sudo tom  # add existing user to a group gpasswd -a tom secret  # add tom to secret group; also usermod -a -G secret tom gpasswd -d tom secret  # remove tom from secret group newgrp secret  # log into a new group, removes the need to relogin after modifying groups